Creative ai accelerator program: Frequently Asked Questions

 -

-RiseHI, a Hawaiʻi-based nonprofit focused on developing the next generation of Hawaiʻi leaders.
+RiseHI, a Hawaiʻi-based nonprofit organization founded in 2016 dedicated to empowering local youth to envision and build futures for themselves here at home.
 This specific program is funded by the Hawaiʻi Pacific Foundation.

 -